-Dormitory Computers (applies to boarding students and their quests)
+Dormitory Computers (applies to boarding students and their guests)

-- The rules for the academic and library computers also apply to the dormitory with the following exceptions: - Email to family members is given equal priority with academic uses. - Legal, non-academic uses that do not fall under the definition of inappropriate (as previously outlined) are permitted when others do not wish to use the computer for academic purposes or family email.
+- The rules for the academic and library computers also apply to the dormitory with the following exceptions: - Email to family members is given equal priority with academic uses. - Legal, non-academic uses that do not fall under the definition of inappropriate (as previously outlined) are permitted during allowed times when others do not wish to use the computer for academic purposes or family email.